 Te Awamutu Museum (Temporarily closed)

 The Te Awamutu Museum was established in 1935 and has many exhibitions on the history of Te Awamutu and the wider Waikato region.
 It contains significant Taonga (treasures) from local Māori tribes, including Te Uenuku, a carved post known for its unique design.
-Also, Te Awamutu Museum is home to the Te Ara Wai Journeys gallery.
-Te Ara Wai Journeys which is a free self-guided tour of culturally significant sites throughout the Waipā district.
+Te Awamutu Museum is also home to the Te Ara Wai Journeys gallery, a free self-guided tour of culturally significant sites throughout the Waipā district.

 Te Awamutu Rose Gardens

 Te Awamutu’s spectacular Rose Gardens have earned the town the title of “Rosetown” of New Zealand.

 Situated on Gorst Avenue, the Rose Gardens attract thousands of visitors every year.
 There are over 2,500 rose bushes, with more than 50 varieties.
 The flowers bloom from November to May, creating a kaleidoscope of colour.

 Walk around Lake Ngaroto or Lake Serpentine

 Just a short 10 minute drive from Te Awamutu, you can find Lake Ngaroto, one of the largest peat lakes in the Waikato.
 This lake is one of the best places in the Waikato region to experience New Zealand’s natural wetland environment and the plants and animals that live there.
 Lake Ngaroto also offers lots of exciting activities for those who like outdoor sports, including yachting, canoeing and rowing.

 Alphra Lavender is a free attraction, located only 8km south of Te Awamutu, Waikato.

 Open to the public from December to February on weekends only, the best time to visit the lavender farm is from early November, when the flowers are in bloom.
 People come from all over the world during this time to take in some of the prettiest views in the Waikato.

 Walks around the lavender fields can be arranged, and tours give you the opportunity to learn about how the farm operates - from planting and harvesting to processing and product creation.
 Lavender products, made on the farm, are available to purchase from the gift shop.